yusen-luan/tp/docs/DeveloperGuide.md

 * 3a.
 User does not select any students.
       3a1.
 TeachMate displays 'No students selected'.
       3a2.
 User selects at least one student.
       Use case resumes from step 4.

+**Use case: UC4 - Add consultations to my calendar**

+**MSS**

+1. User requests to add a consultation to the calendar.
+2. TeachMate requests for date, time, student, and description.
+3. User enters the requested details.
+4. TeachMate adds the consultation and displays the scheduled entry.
+    Use case ends.

+**Extensions**

+* 3a.
+Entered date/time is invalid.
+      3a1.
+TeachMate displays 'Invalid date/time'.
+      3a2.
+User enters a valid date/time.
+      Use case resumes from step 4.

+**Use case: UC5 - Mark a student's attendance for a class**

+**MSS**

+1. User requests to mark a student's attendance.
+2. TeachMate requests for the class/session and the student.
+3. User provides the class/session and selects the student.
+4. TeachMate marks the student's attendance and displays the updated status.
+    Use case ends.

+**Extensions**

+* 3a.
+Student is not enrolled in the specified class/session.
+      3a1.
+TeachMate displays 'Student not in class'.
+      3a2.
+User selects a valid student in the class/session.
+      Use case resumes from step 4.

 *{More to be added}*